abeaderstadt/ml_classification_beaderstadt/README.md

 ## Project Overview
 Perform a classification analysis on a real-world dataset using Python and Scikit-Learn, and document everything in a structured Jupyter Notebook with reflections after each section.

+a clickable link to your notebook file. a clickable link to your your peer review Markdown file.

 ## WORKFLOW 1.
 Set Up Machine